Lucas-Betts-UoA/Inlook-Email-Analysis/README.md

 # Inlook - Email Analysis Tool

+*last updated: Monday 17th March*

 **For research and industry use in analyzing and processing emails efficiently.**

+### Contact:
+To get in touch, please email:

+Lucas Betts
+lucas.betts@auckland.ac.nz

+This tool has been developed by the University of Auckland Secret Lab.

 ### Safety Warnings
 **Note:** This tool is a work in progress.
 Expect issues, but feel free to make them known so that we can improve!